-Colleges and universities have been primarily focused on supporting pathways from K-12 directly to postsecondary-adult learners need specialized coaching and mentoring to navigate their college and career pathway.
+College and universities have been primarily focused on supporting pathways from K-12 directly to postsecondary-adult learners need specialized coaching and mentoring to navigate their college and career pathway.

-- Adults over the age of 25 feel disconnected from the education system, leading to feelings of being "too old" for further education and training. - Importance of peer navigators and mentors to provide guidance specifically related to adult learner needs and barriers. - Coordination of outreach messaging and investment in a deeper understanding of specific barriers. - Minimize the over-burdening of specific groups with too much information and/or conflicting information. - Overall lack of adult learner representation in outreach, navigation, and other support services.
+- Adults over the age of 25 feel disconnected from the education system leading to feelings of it being "too old" for further education and training. - Peer navigators and mentors can provide important guidance specifically related to adult learner needs and barriers.
+Additional understanding is needed to effectively mitigate barriers that are financial, social and cultural, and structural. - Appropriate representation in outreach, navigation, and other support services impact the effectiveness of messaging to adult learners as an audience.